Nexecis/INF2004-Embedded-Systems-Programming-T15/README.md

 In main(), the motor can either turn left or right, based on which line of code you uncomment and comment at a given point of time.

 ![Screenshot of turning sides code - Visual Studio Code](/docs/turn_left_or_right.png)

+Once executed, the robot car will move forward first.
+Afterwards it will turn either left or right, depending on the cinfiguration made as mentioned above.

+The magnetometer will measure the angle turn from the y-axis.
+Either a 90 degress to the right (+90°) or left (-90°).

+Finally, it will move forward a while more.